ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S24/slides.md

 - [The cost per unit of inventory](https://arthurhowardmorris.github.io/assets/slides/acct3210/S20/problems.html#/q2-solution-4) is the sum of the overhead applied to the inventory and the [variable manufacturing costs](https://arthurhowardmorris.github.io/assets/slides/acct3210/S20/problems.html#/navisky-data)

 - $VC/unit=380$
-- The fixed overhead applied to each unit of inventory is just the overhead rate: $OHR=
+- The fixed overhead applied to each unit of inventory is just the overhead rate: $OHR=TOH/Q_{made}$

 ### Activity Based Costing

 Conceptual understanding of how activity based costing improves on simple absorption costing.